PromptAI/promptdialog/docs/advance_control/use_llms.md

 <!--Flow开启LLMs时需要将FAQ的LLMs功能开启-->

-*1、Before you activate LLMs on Flows, you need to activate LLMs on FAQ first.*
+*1、Before you enable LLMs on Flows, you need to enable LLMs on FAQ first.*

 *2、You can config your OpenAI API Key on our platform or use the tokens we purchased from OpenAI.
 If you have other need, please contact us: [info@promptai.us](mailto:info@promptai.us)*